NavigationContentFooter

 You should see the following:

-2. Complete the form with your desired information in order to create an admin user, then click Let's Start.
+2. Complete the form with your desired information to create an admin user, then click Let's Start.
 Next, we will essentially define a new database to hold our blog content.

 3. Click Create Your First Content Type.